rust-lang/rust/src/doc/tarpl/ownership.md

 This will never happen to Rust.
 It's up to the programmer to prove to the compiler that everything is sound.

-Of course, rust's story around ownership is much more complicated than just verifying that references don't escape the scope of their referent.
+Of course, Rust's story around ownership is much more complicated than just verifying that references don't escape the scope of their referent.
 That's because ensuring pointers are always valid is much more complicated than this.
 For instance in this code,